Peanut1120/notabot.js-autofarm/README.md

 To turn a module on / off change the farming entry to true / false, to change the item you want to farm change the entry crop to your choice (e.g. gold, iron, copper)

-We recomend that you turn off crop auto farm as it looks really suspicious.
+I recomend that you turn off crop auto farm as it looks really suspicious.

-Made by fate and peanut